The highly qualified instructors at the Penn Program for Mindfulness each have decades of experience in adapting an ancient science to modern needs.

 Bidi McSorley, MD

-Bidi McSorley, MD, is a physician in center city and on clinical affiliate faculty at University of Pennsylvania and Children's Hospital of Philadelphia.
-She received training through the Penn Program for Mindfulness and is especially interested in mindfulness for children, teens, and parents.
+Bidi McSorley, MD, is a pediatrician with a practice in center city Philadelphia.
+She is also on the clinical affiliate faculty at the University of Pennsylvania and Children's Hospital of Philadelphia.
+She received her mindfulness teacher training through the Penn Program for Mindfulness.
+In addition to teaching foundation courses, she is working on developing mindfulness programming for children, teens, and parents.

 Gabriel Rocco, MA